iOS 14 release date, beta, features and supported iPhones

-iOS 14 is official, and Apple has just confirmed the new features you'll be getting on your iPhone.
-This was all confirmed at its WWDC 2020 keynote, which is still going on right now.
+iOS 14 is official, and Apple has just confirmed the new features you'll be getting on your iPhone at its WWDC 2020 keynote, which is still going on.

 Bear with us - as this is a live event, we are updating this piece as things are confirmed on stage, so it may take a little while for new information to appear below.